create-go-app/cli/README.md

 cgapp create
 ```

 Okay, it works!
-Now, you can create a new Ansible inventory file (in `$PWD/hosts.ini`) for the specified proxy server:
+Now, you can create a new pre-configured Ansible inventory file (in current folder, called `hosts.ini`) for the specified proxy server:

 ```bash
 cgapp generate -p traefik